IndieDevAwards/Website/Content/article/introducing-the-indie-dev-awards.md

 As we embark on this exciting journey to honor indie developers, we are inviting companies to join us as sponsors.
 By sponsoring the Indie Dev Awards, your organization will have the opportunity to:

-1. **Support the Indie Gaming Community**: By sponsoring the Indie Dev Awards, you demonstrate your commitment to fostering creativity and innovation within the indie gaming community.
+1. **Support the Indie Software Community**: By sponsoring the Indie Dev Awards, you demonstrate your commitment to fostering creativity and innovation within the indie software community.

-2. **Gain Exposure and Recognition**: As a sponsor, your brand will be prominently featured throughout the event, reaching thousands of developers, industry professionals, and gaming enthusiasts worldwide.
+2. **Gain Exposure and Recognition**: As a sponsor, your brand will be prominently featured throughout the event, reaching thousands of developers, industry professionals, and software enthusiasts worldwide.
 From logo placement to dedicated sponsor shoutouts, you'll receive valuable exposure across our marketing channels.

 3. **Connect with Top Talent**: The Indie Dev Awards aims to attract some of the most talented and passionate indie developers in the industry.
 As a sponsor, you'll have the chance to network with these individuals and forge valuable connections that could lead to exciting collaborations in the future.

-4. **Align Your Brand with Innovation**: By supporting the Indie Dev Awards, you align your brand with the values of innovation, creativity, and passion that define the indie gaming community.
+4. **Align Your Brand with Innovation**: By supporting the Indie Dev Awards, you align your brand with the values of innovation, creativity, and passion that define the indie software community.
 This association can enhance your brand's reputation and appeal to a younger, tech-savvy audience.

 ### **How to Become a Sponsor**